Submit your proposal for the 2026 Temple from October 1 through October 31, 2025!

 Visual appeal

-Adequate niches or smaller spaces for participants to place small offerings and adequate wall space for written offerings
+Adequate niches or smaller spaces for participants to place small offerings, plus sufficient wall space for written and hanging offerings

 A central gathering place, possibly with smaller alcoves for more private reflection